dessn/Pippin/docs/usage.rst

 Use external results
 ---------------------

-Oftentimes you will want to reuse the results of one Pippin job in other Pippin jobs, for instance reusing a biascor sim so you don't need to resimulate every time.
+Often times you will want to reuse the results of one Pippin job in other Pippin jobs, for instance reusing a biascor sim so you don't need to resimulate every time.
 This can be accomplished via the ``EXTERNAL`` and ``EXTERNAL_DIR`` keywords.

 The ``EXTERNAL`` keyword is used when you only need to specify a single external result, such as when you are loading in a simulation.
 If that's the case you simply need to let Pippin know where the external results are located.
 An example loading in external biascor sims is below: